alvinVal/muML/README.md

 - **Easy Data Loading**: Load CSV files with automatic column detection
 - **Flexible Feature Selection**: Choose target and feature columns with checkboxes
 - **Multiple Algorithms**: Train 7+ algorithms including Random Forest, SVM, XGBoost, and more
+- **Hyperparameter Optimization**: Configure and tune hyperparameters for each algorithm
 - **Real-time Progress**: See which model is training with timing and accuracy updates
-- **Interactive Results**: Click any result row to see detailed per-class metrics
+- **Interactive Results**: Click any result row to see detailed per-class metrics and top 10 hyperparameter attempts
 - **Visual Charts**: Popup charts showing model performance comparisons
 - **Data Preprocessing**: Automatic missing value imputation and feature scaling
+- **Resource Control**: Configure CPU usage (n_jobs) for optimal performance
 - **Export Results**: Save predictions and detailed metrics to CSV

 ## Quick Start